-13. AHCCCS GUIDELINES, POLICIES AND MANUALS
+13. AHCCCS POLICY MANUALS

-All AHCCCS guidelines, policies and manuals are hereby incorporated by reference into this contract.
-All guidelines, policies and manuals are available on the AHCCCS Home Page on the Internet at www.azahcccs.gov or upon request.
+The AHCCCS Medical Policy Manual (AMPM) and the AHCCCS Contractor Operations Manual (ACOM) are hereby incorporated by reference into this contract.
 The Contractor is responsible for complying with the requirements set forth within.
-In addition, linkages to AHCCCS rules (Arizona Administrative Code), Statutes and other resources are also available to all interested parties through the AHCCCS Home Page.
-Upon adoption by AHCCCS, updates will be made available to the Contractors.
-Once notification to the Contractors has taken place, the Contractor shall be responsible for implementing and maintaining current copies of updates.
+The AMPM and ACOM, with search capability and linkages to AHCCCS rules, statutes and other resources, are available to all interested parties through the AHCCCS Home Page on the Internet (www.azahcccs.gov).
+Upon adoption by AHCCCSA, AMPM and ACOM updates will be available through the Internet at the beginning of each month.
+The Contractor shall be responsible for maintaining a copy current with these updates.